 For those entering a rehabilitation treatment center, they may be experiencing a lot of new things that can be intimidating.
 Therapy can be cathartic but also challenging for people that have difficulty confronting their own emotions.
 They may not know what happens in therapy or how the process works for both individual and group therapy sessions.

-Most treatment centers typically have both individual and group therapy available for patients for issues like addiction or mental illness.
+Most drug rehab centers typically have both individual and group therapy available for patients with issues like addiction or mental illness.
 Having the balance of both types of therapy is necessary in order for the patient to connect not only with a mental health professional one on one to resolve symptoms but also with peers who are dealing with similar problems.
 The combination of the two therapies leads to a more complete recovery and better health.

 The Strategies of Individual Therapy